A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Basic RAG Approaches

+Graph indexing, an unstructured indexing approach, exploits graph structures to represent and retrieve interconnected data.
+In this paradigm, nodes correspond to data points and edges encode their relationships, allowing the index to naturally capture semantic and contextual dependencies, an essential capability for RAG retrieval.
+Owing to these strengths, graph-based indexing is increasingly applied in RAG systems.
+For example, ToG employs knowledge graphs as its core index \cite{sun2023think}, with ToG 2.0 extending this design to incorporate unstructured text \cite{ma2024think}.
+Graph RAG \cite{edge2024local} extracts entities and relations via LLMs, partitions the graph into sub-communities, and generates summaries for each.
+RAPTOR \cite{sarthi2024raptor} builds hierarchical trees of recursive embeddings and summaries to improve long-text comprehension, while GRAFT-Net and PullNet \cite{sun2018open,sun2019pullnet} integrate textual and graph data into heterogeneous networks for reasoning and subgraph extraction.
+Once constructed, these graphs support efficient retrieval through algorithms such as BFS and HNSW \cite{malkov2018efficient}, enabling scalable and semantically rich knowledge access within RAG frameworks.

-\textit{Hybrid Index.} In practice, a hybrid indexing approach typically performing better than a single one, for it combines structured and unstructured techniques to optimize retrieval across varied data types\cite{peng2024graph}. \textbf{ColBERT} uses an inverted index structure to quickly filter relevant documents, after which the similarity between the query and the candidate document embedding is computed via a vector index structure, which ensures high semantic accuracy while realizing fast retrieval\cite{khattab2020colbert}.
+\textit{Hybrid Index.} In practice, a hybrid indexing approach generally performs more effectively than a single indexing method, as it integrates both structured and unstructured techniques to optimize retrieval across a wide variety of data types \cite{peng2024graph}.
+ColBERT employs an inverted index structure to swiftly filter through relevant documents, after which the similarity between the query and the candidate document embedding is computed using a vector index structure.
+This dual approach ensures high semantic accuracy while also facilitating rapid retrieval \cite{khattab2020colbert}.